 • South Korea

-Pass the Florida Driving Test
+Pass the FL Driving Skills Exam

 The Florida driving test, also known as the Class E Driving Skills Test, is a behind-the-wheel driving test that must be supervised by a driving examiner, normally at a FLHSMV location.